Tenygitz/linkedin/README.md

 Logout
 * Click on Me with Photo on header.
 * pop up a card , where there is sign out button
-* click on sign out, it will redirect to
+* click on sign out, it will redirect to Login page